LC3 (codec): LC3plus

 LC3plus High Resolution mode is a codec defined by ETSI and is not compatible with the LC3 defined by Bluetooth SIG.
 It's included in the 2019 DECT standard.

-On November 9th 2022, the Japan Audio Society (JAS) released a statement certifying LC3plus with the "Hi-Res AUDIO WIRELESS" logo.
-LC3plus is the 4th codec to receive this, alongside MQair, LDAC and LHDC codecs.
+On November 9, 2022, the Japan Audio Society (JAS) released a statement certifying LC3plus with the "Hi-Res AUDIO WIRELESS" logo.
+LC3plus is the 4th codec to receive this, alongside SCL6 (formerly known as MQair), LDAC and LHDC codecs.

+The ETSI implementation of LC3plus is source-available software, subject to a ETSI Intellectual Property Rights Policy and the usual patent restrictions.

+Fraunhofer defines a way to use LC3plus over A2DP.